Skip to main content

 On December 20, 2023, the Forest issued a final decision notice for a 16,940-acre portion of the WAM Project, to be implemented over the next 20 years.
 This decision boundary is located on the Missoula Ranger District in the “Blue Mountain Area” within the southwestern boundary of the greater WAM project area.

-This is one of two currently anticipated decisions the Forest intends to issue from the WAM Environmental Assessment.
 This first decision authorizes vegetation treatments on approximately 15,887 acres within the project footprint.
-Treatments include both mechanized and n0n-mechanized means, with some related road activity, although most of the decision area (13,687 acres) authorizes non-mechanized actions, such as hand-thinning and prescribed fire.
+Treatments include both mechanized and non-mechanized means, with some related road activity, although most of the decision area (13,687 acres) authorizes non-mechanized actions, such as hand-thinning and prescribed fire.

 The decision identifies 11,873 acres that can be treated with one of six different non-mechanized treatments (for example, hand thinning and prescribed burning) based on current conditions at the time of implementation.